List of Ireland One Day International cricket records: Greatest loss margins (by balls remaining)

 The greatest winning margin by balls remaining in ODIs was England's victory over Canada by 8 wickets with 277 balls remaining in the 1979 Cricket World Cup.
 The largest defeat suffered by Ireland was against Sri Lanka in 2007 Cricket World Cup when they lost by 8 wickets with 240 balls remaining.

 Greatest loss margins (by wickets)

 Ireland have not ODI match by a margin of 9 wickets on three occasions.

 Narrowest loss margins (by runs)

 The narrowest loss of Ireland in terms of runs is by 1 run suffered against Netherlands in 2021.

 Narrowest loss margins (by balls remaining)

 The narrowest winning margin by balls remaining in ODIs is by winning of the last ball which has been achieved 36 times with South Africa winning seven times.
 Ireland has suffered loss by this margin on two occasions.

 Narrowest loss margins (by wickets)

-Ireland has suffered defeat by 1 wicket two times with most recent being against West Indies during the second ODI of the 2020 tour of the West Indies.
+Ireland has suffered defeat by 1 wicket three times with most recent being against New Zealand during the first ODI of the Ireland vs New Zealand.